orijtech/consensuswarn/README.md

-# Statediff GitHub Action
+# Consensus Warnings GitHub Action

-The statediff GitHub action takes a set of Go function and method roots and checks whether the current PR touches any of the roots, or any function or method directly or indirectly called by a root.
+The consensuswarn GitHub action takes a set of Go function and method roots and checks whether the current PR touches any of the roots, or any function or method directly or indirectly called by a root.
 If so, a comment is posted on the PR with the affected callstacks.